shenwei356/LexicMap/README.md

 LexicMap is a sequence alignment tool aiming to query gene or plasmid sequences efficiently against up to millions of prokaryotic genomes.

-For example, **querying a 51.5-kb plasmid in all 2,340,672 Genbank+Refseq prokaryotic genomes only takes 3 minutes and 32 seconds with 15.7 GB RAM and 48 CPUs, with 19,265 genome hits returned**.
+For example, **querying a 51.5-kb plasmid in all 2,340,672 Genbank+Refseq prokaryotic genomes takes only 3 minutes and 32 seconds with 15.7 GB RAM and 48 CPUs, with 19,265 genome hits returned**.
-By contrast, BLASTN is unable to run for the same dataset on common servers because it requires >2000 GB RAM.
+By contrast, BLASTN is unable to run with the same dataset on common servers because it requires >2000 GB RAM.
 See [performance](#performance).

 LexicMap uses a modified [LexicHash](https://doi.org/10.1093/bioinformatics/btad652) algorithm, which supports variable-length substring matching rather than classical fixed-length k-mers matching, to compute seeds for sequence alignment and uses multiple-level storage for fast and low-memory quering of seeds data.
 See [algorithm overview](#algorithm-overview).